-Any request for assistance in applying for U visa or T visa status should be forwarded in a timely manner to the Investigator supervisor assigned to oversee the handling of any related case.
-The Investigator supervisor should:
+Any request for assistance in applying for U visa or T visa status should be forwarded in a timely manner to the Lieutenant.
+The Lieutenant, or the Lieutenant's designee should:

 - (a) Consult with the assigned investigator to determine the current status of any related case and whether further documentation is warranted. - (b) Contact the appropriate prosecutor assigned to the case, if applicable, to ensure the certification or declaration has not already been completed and whether a certification or declaration is warranted. - (c) Address the request and complete the certification or declaration, if appropriate, in a timely manner. - 1.
 The instructions for completing certification and declaration forms can be found on the U.S. Department of Homeland Security (DHS) website. - 2.
 Form I-918 Supplement B certification shall be completed if the victim qualifies under Penal Code § 679.10 (multiple serious offenses).
-Form I-914 Supplement

-B certification shall be completed if the victim qualifies under Penal Code § 236.5 or Penal Code § 679.11 (human trafficking).
+Form I-914 Supplement B certification shall be completed if the victim qualifies under Penal Code § 236.5 or Penal Code § 679.11 (human trafficking).